floringogianu/wintermute/Readme.md

-# Wintermute.
-A small library for Reinforcement Learning primitives...
+# Wintermute

-Work in progress.
-API will change frequently in the next weeks.
+**Work in progress.
+API will change frequently in the next weeks.**
+Wintermute is a small and pragmatic library for Reinforcement Learning primitives.
+It will eventually contain, in a modular fashion, all the wrappers, utilities and building blocks necessary for developing new RL methods in an efficient manner.
+The aim is to be able to quickly compose new algorithms using well-tested functions and modules from this library.

 ## Installation